UC San Diego Integrated Cardiovascular Epidemiology Fellowship - T32

-The program is conducted under the auspices of the Department of Family Medicine and Public Health and includes collaboration with a number of other departments at the University, as well as possibilities for partnership with consultants outside of UCSD.
-Research being conducted at UCSD spans a broad range and includes studies of subclinical cardiovascular disease, women’s health, hypertension, genetics, peripheral artery disease, venous disease, socio-cultural determinants of CVD, the influence of the built environment on health, obesity prevention and weight loss, cigarette smoking, the inter-relationship of diet and exercise, lipid disorders, obesity, and nutrition intervention studies.
+The program is conducted under the auspices of the Department of Family Medicine and Public Health and includes collaboration with a number of other departments at the University, as well as possibilities for partnership with consultants outside UC San Diego.
+Research being conducted at UC San Diego spans a broad range and includes studies of subclinical cardiovascular disease, women’s health, hypertension, genetics, peripheral artery disease, venous disease, socio-cultural determinants of CVD, the influence of the built environment on health, obesity prevention and weight loss, cigarette smoking, the inter-relationship of diet and exercise, lipid disorders, obesity, and nutrition intervention studies.
 A particular focus exists on health disparities for ethnic groups.
 At the conclusion of the training period, it is anticipated that the fellow will be competitive for extramural funding opportunities.